MR

 These days, you can get tons of budget apps on your Android or iOS device that will help you sort out your finances, so you won’t go off the rails.

-3. Automate Your Savings
+2. Automate Your Savings

 When you set up automatic transfers from your current account straight into your savings monthly, there will be tremendous accruing of the money without your manual involvement.

-4. Cut Down on Restaurant Spending
+3. Cut Down on Restaurant Spending

-If eating out is burning a hole in your pocket, maybe it’s time to dust the ol’ chopping board and get the stove cracking.
+If eating out is burning a hole in your pocket, maybe it’s time to dust the old chopping board and get the stove cracking.
 This is one of the important tips on how to save money.

-We’re not saying you should altogether stop getting reservations for those dinners where they bring the medium-rare steak on a fancy platter, but cutting down on restaurant costs and cooking at home could really make a difference to your finances.
+We’re not saying you should stop getting reservations for those dinners where they bring the medium-rare steak on a fancy platter, but cutting down on restaurant costs and cooking at home could make a difference to your finances.

-5. Cutdown Entertainment Costs and Subscriptions
+4. Cut Down Entertainment Costs and Subscriptions

+Some of you are probably subscribed to three or four streaming services.
 Hey, not judging (nothing wrong with watching Game of Thrones on the long bus trip to work and Stranger Things for a good scare right before bed).
 But, the quest for leisure can come at a price financially.

 If you think you can do without an entertainment service, maybe you should ditch them and stick to the ones you really like.
+This applies to all entertainment, including concerts, museum tours, and the rest.
+Also, always look out for discounts and use them when eligible.

-6. Cut Down Car Costs
+5. Cut Down Car Costs

-You never know when the gas prices are going to skyrocket, but you can be a step ahead if you are conscious of how you use your gas.
+You never know when the gas prices will skyrocket, but you can be a step ahead if you are conscious of how you use your gas.
+With gasoline apps, penny-pinching is possible when you buy gas at a gas station.

 7. Plan Your Grocery Shopping

+Yeah, that new name-brand cereal with lots of fruits looks tempting, but do you need it?
 Cashback credit cards can also be useful since some offer up to 6% in cashback.
 Just make sure you pay them what you owe them at the end of the month to avoid paying interest on the credit.

 8. Plan Big Purchases